UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 ### Inverting computational identifications

 The construction and computations are the same as for the strictly involutive identity types.
-The inversion operation is defined by swapping the positions of the two yoneda identifications
+Thus, the inversion operation is defined by swapping the positions of the two Yoneda identifications

 ```text
   invʲ := (z , p , q) ↦ (z , q , p).